You never know what to expect on a ferry crossing

 Last year's ash cloud saga did far from just affect everyday travellers, as singing superstar Whitney Houston was also forced to change her plans.
 The diva ended up catching a Stena Line ferry from Belfast to Stranraer following three concerts in Dublin so not to disappoint her fans.
 Stena Line Communications Manager Nigel Tilson commented: "Whitney was the most famous but not the only celebrity to travel with us at this time as we also carried rising golf star Rory McIlroy the Ulster Rugby and Ospreys Rugby teams and millionaire businessman and racehorse owner JP McManus."

 Ferry crossings can lead to the most unusual of circumstances, showing that it is indeed one of the most fascinating ways to travel.
-So next time you take a ferry, whether it be with Irish Ferries, My Ferry Link, or any of the hundreds of ferry companies AFerry offers, expect the unexpected.
+So next time you take a ferry, whether it be with Irish Ferries, an England to Jersey ferry or any of the hundreds of ferry companies AFerry offers, expect the unexpected.
 And if something interesting does happen, please come back and write a review!